Letter of Intent for Dental and Medical Transitions

 After locating a suitable practice, sellers usually offer some documents in exchange for a non-disclosure agreement.
 Some sellers, however, would rather receive a letter of intent (“LOI”) before offering any documents.
-So soon after locating your desired practice you should be ready to send a letter of intent.
+So soon after locating your desired practice you should be ready to work with your medical and dental transition attorney to draft and send a letter of intent.

-A properly drafted letter of intent should include binding and non-binding provisions.
+As an experienced medical and dental transition lawyer, my letters of intent include both binding and non-binding provisions.
 The non-binding provisions of the letter of intent should be drafted so that your initial offer will not bind you into purchasing the practice without first having the appropriate documents that will allow you to learn more about the practice such as the practice’s gross revenues, business expenses such as rent, payroll, existing contracts, debts, liens, and other obligations and liabilities.